MicrosoftDocs/playfab-docs/playfab-docs/features/automation/cloudscript-af/quickstart.md

    ![Register CloudScript Function](media/register_cs_function.jpg)

 3. For **Name**, enter a human-friendly name for your function.
 For **Function URL**, enter the HTTP Trigger URL of the function.
 The URL can be found in the context menu of the Azure function resource as shown in "Run the function in Azure" section of [Quickstart: Create a function in Azure using Visual Studio Code](/azure/azure-functions/create-first-function-vs-code-csharp?pivots=programming-language-csharp#run-the-function-in-azure).
-If your Azure Function uses `Function` level authorization, the URL will contain  the Authorization key.
+If your Azure Function uses `Function` level authorization, the URL contains  the Authorization key.

 For more information about deploying Azure functions, see [Deploy Azure Functions from Visual Studio Code](https://code.visualstudio.com/tutorials/functions-extension/deploy-app).